pkainulainen/clean-test-automation/introduction-to-assertj-db/getting-started-with-assertj-db/introduction-to-assertj-db/README.md

 After you have finished the lesson: Test Data Management 101, you:

-* Understand what a constant class is.
+* Understand how you can manage your test data by using Java classes which contain the information of one database table row.
-* Know how constant classes help you to write tests which are easy to write and maintain.
+* Know how these test data classes help you to write tests which are easy to write and maintain.
 * Understand how you can define your database schema (table and column names).
 * Know what’s the best way to define the expected column values.